vdt/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Given the detected points, we determine a second degree polynomial that fits these points, and then we calculate the radius of curvature of this polynomial.
 Also, we convert from the pixel space to real space in meters.
-I did this in get_curvature() function.
+I did this in `get_curvature()` function in `7.
+Calculate Curvature` of the Jupyter Notebbok .

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.